Neithrop: Planned expansion

 A plan existed in the late 2000s to expand the Bretchill estate west, into the local farmland, but this has now been suspended due to the credit crunch and local hostility to the plan, like the southern expansion towards Bodicote.

 In February 2006 Cherwell District Council voted to proceed with the plans despite the popular opposition and local campaigning against it.
 About 2,000 houses will be built in the estate, which will include local shops, a post office, a school and other local services.
 The more popular, and upmarket Hanwell Fields Estate was built in the north during 2008 and 2009.
 It was meant to bring affordable social housing to the west and south of Banbury, while providing for more upmarket housing in the Hanwell fields area.

 Trinity Close and Powys Grove

 History

 Whilst they are officially part of the Bretch Hill estate, they were originally created as separate entities in the late 1960s to early 1970s and mid-1970s to early 1980s respectively.
 Trinity Close was mostly built between 1973 and 1975.
 Powys Grove is near the Barley Mow Pub and Trinity Close is opposite the North Oxfordshire Academy school.
 The Bretch Hill Road may have remained a long cul-de-sac not reached the main road near the Drayton School or have had Appelby and Penrith Closes added to it, if the long planned Banbury by-pass had gone ahead in the early to mid-1980s.
 Since then there has been much redevelopment work done, with the demolition of the old lock-up garages between Appleby Close and Edinburgh Close making way for a car park and a small housing development.

-Major local amenities

-There is the Barley Mow Pub which was built in its present form in 1981 replacing the M&B old pub that stood on the road side and was run by "Nelly?" until her retirement.